Paweł Kowal: Education and early career

-Pawel Robert Kowal graduated from Fr.
-Stanisław Konarski High School in Rzeszow.
+Pawel Robert Kowal graduated from Konarski Secondary School in Rzeszów.
 Kowal graduated from the Faculty of History at the Jagiellonian University in 1999.
 He studied at Collegium Invisibile in Warsaw between 1996 and 1998 under Professor Krystyna Kersten.
 While there, he participated in study abroad programs in Russia in Yakutia, Buryatia, and Khakassia.
 In 1999, he became an assistant at the Institute of Political Studies at the Polish Academy of Sciences.
 There Kowal defended his doctoral thesis Politics of General Wojciech Jaruzelski's administration 1986-1989.
 Attempts at political system reform in January 2011.

-He was habilitated on February 22, 2019 at the Institute of Social Sciences of the Polish Academy of Sciences (ISP PAN) in the field of social sciences, the same year he took up the position of professor at the Institute of Political Studies of the Polish Academy of Sciences.
+He was habilitated on 22 February 2019 at the Institute of Social Sciences of the Polish Academy of Sciences (ISP PAN) in the field of social sciences, the same year he took up the position of professor at the Institute of Political Studies of the Polish Academy of Sciences.
 He also became a lecturer at the University of Warsaw's Eastern European Studies Department, and took the position of head of the Postgraduate Eastern Studies there.
 In his scholarly work, he has taken a special interest in the issues of Poland's and the EU's eastern policy and contemporary history.

 Between 1998 and 2000, Kowal worked in, amongst others, the office of the Prime Minister and the office of the head of the Polish Department of Foreign Affairs.
 In 2000-2001 he served as the Director of the Department of International Relations and European Integration in the Ministry of Culture and National Heritage.
 Between 2001 and 2003, he worked as an expert on Eastern foreign policy in the Center for International Relations.
 From 2003 to 2005, he was the director of the Mazovian Regional Center of Culture and the Arts.
 In 2003, Kowal co-founded the Warsaw Uprising Museum, and has worked as an expert for the Museum ever since.
 In 2005, he led the Press Office of the Mayor of Warsaw.
 He continues to contribute articles on international relations.